poietic-generator/poietic-generator-v5/README.md

-# VEDEM Documentation
+# Poietic Generator Documentation

-You can read the resulting pages of VEDEM Documentation at https://boldcode.gitlab.io/veilleur-des-medias/vedem-documentation/
+You can read the resulting pages of Poietic Generator Documentation at https://boldcode.gitlab.io/veilleur-des-medias/vedem-documentation/

 For contributing to this documnation, you'll find all details below.